- Calendar and Schedules

 If extraordinary circumstances or a documented illness prevent a student from dropping or withdrawing by the stated deadline, she/he may apply for a late withdrawal.

-Registration dates for Spring 2017 can be found here.
+Registration dates for Spring 2024 can be found here.

 Students must obtain an alternate PIN from their academic adviser in order to access the PAWS registration system.
 A new alternate PIN will be issued for each term a student is enrolled.
 The following groups of students do not need an alternate PIN to access the system:

 Graduate and Post-Baccalaureate

 Beginning Fall 2008, students seeking a late withdrawal will be charged a late withdrawal fee.
 The undergraduate and graduate catalogs state:

-A student may request a late withdrawal through the course instructor when a documented illness or extraordinary circumstance prevents withdrawal from a course by the established deadlines.
+Late Withdrawals A student may request a late withdrawal through the course instructor when a documented illness or extraordinary circumstance prevents withdrawal from a course by the established deadlines.
 Failing a class is not an appropriate reason to seek a late withdrawal.
 Students who are failing a course should follow the “Repeating Courses” policy stated in the catalog.
 The deadline for a filing for a late withdrawal for fall semester is March 15th for the immediately preceding fall semester and October 15th for the immediately preceding spring or summer.
 Students will be assessed a non-refundable $25 Late Withdrawal Fee per late withdrawn credit with a maximum of $100 per occurrence.

 Please feel free to contact our office if you have any questions.